How do I organise my evidence?

 Below are some top tips to ensure your application is processed efficiently:

-- Provide recent evidence - evidence over five years old will be given considerably less weight by the Royal College/Faculty evaluators, so you are unlikely to need to include it
+- Provide recent evidence - evidence over the period set out in your SSG will be given considerably less weight by the evaluators, so you are unlikely to need to include it

 - Hard copy evidence - don’t send hard copy versions of any evidence you have already uploaded electronically in your application

-- Choose evidence carefully - providing lots of the same evidence in one area of the curriculum won’t compensate for deficiencies in another
+- Choose evidence carefully - providing lots of the same evidence in one outcome of the curriculum won’t compensate for deficiencies in another

 - Upload the correct file type - your evidence should be uploaded as a Word, PDF or Excel document, depending on the type of evidence as we are less likely to be able to open other document types.
 We can’t accept .zip files, links or Adobe life cycle documents